wolfSSL/documentation/wolfSSL/src/chapter02.md

 > ```

 \
-In this build had added debugging tools and an SSH server, which are not necessary if looking to trim down on size.
+In this build, we had added debugging tools and an SSH server, which are not necessary if looking to trim down on size.
 The important items to add are “cryptodev-module and cryptodev-linux”. “eckey” is a demo tool from NXP for encapsulating and decapsulating blobs.
 \
 [Optional]
 To add the auto loading of cryptodev module add the following line to conf/local.conf.